-An all-butter pate brisee is the pinnacle of pie-making, rewarding bakers with a golden and delicately tender crust.
-Filled with sweet, jammy blackberries and tart apples, and then topped with a forest of pastry leaves, the piecrust is an impressive accomplishment worthy of the season's most important meal.
+This pie is filled with sweet, jammy blackberries and tart apples, and then topped with a forest of pastry leaves -- worthy of the season's most important meal.
 This is an advanced-level recipe.

 - 1/4 cup plus 2 tablespoons granulated sugar